-Recoupment of Compensation.
-In addition to any claw-back provisions applicable under under the Dodd-Frank Wall Street Reform and Consumer Protection Act, NYSE listing standards or other applicable laws and regulations, our long-term incentive award agreements and performance-based bonus plans contain provisions providing for cancellation, forfeiture, rescission, repayment, recoupment or claw-back, as applicable, of certain compensation paid to our employees, including our named executive officers, under certain circumstances, including in the event of (i) a restatement of CVR Energy's financial results that would reduce (or would have reduced) the amount of any previously awarded incentive units, (ii) a determination by the Board or the Compensation Committee that the grantee of an award has engaged in misconduct (including by omission) or that an event or condition has occurred, which, in each case, would have given the Company or its subsidiaries the right to terminate the grantee's employment for cause, (iii) misconduct or gross dereliction of duty resulting in a violation of law or Company policy and causes significant harm to the Company, or (iv) other triggering events defined in the long-term incentive award agreements and CVR Energy performance-based bonus plans.
+compensation paid to our employees, including our named executive officers, under certain circumstances, including in the event of (i) a restatement of CVR Energy's financial results that would reduce (or would have reduced) the amount of any previously awarded incentive units, (ii) a determination by the Board or the Compensation Committee that the grantee of an award has engaged in misconduct (including by omission) or that an event or condition has occurred, which, in each case, would have given the Company or its subsidiaries the right to terminate the grantee's employment for cause, (iii) misconduct or gross dereliction of duty resulting in a violation of law or Company policy and causes significant harm to the Company, or (iv) other triggering events defined in the long-term incentive award agreements and CVR Energy performance-based bonus plans.
+In October 2022, the SEC adopted rules requiring the securities exchanges, including the NYSE, to implement listing standards that require us to adopt a clawback policy meeting certain additional requirements.
+The Board intends to make any necessary updates to its policies following the effectiveness of the new listing standards.

 Perquisites.
-The total value of all perquisites and personal benefits provided to each of CVR Energy's named executive officers in 2021 was less than \$10,000.
+The total value of all perquisites and personal benefits provided to each of CVR Energy's named executive officers in 2022 was less than \$10,000.

 Benefits.
-During 2021, all the named executive officers participated in our health and welfare benefit and retirement (the "401(k) plan") plans, which are also generally available to all other qualified salaried employees.
+During 2022, all named executive officers participated in the health and welfare and retirement (401(k)) plans, which are also generally available to all other qualified salaried employees, except Mr. Wright who did not participate in the health and welfare benefit plans.

 Other Forms of Compensation.
 Mr. Lamp has provisions in his employment agreements with CVR Energy that provide for severance benefits in the event of a termination of his employment under certain circumstances.
-Additionally, all of our other named executive officers are subject to a Change in Control and Severance Plan (the "CIC and Severance Plan"), which provides for severance benefits in the event of employment termination under certain circumstances.
+Additionally, all of our other named executive officers are subject to a Change in Control and Severance Plan (the "CVI Severance Plan"), which provides for severance benefits in the event of employment termination under certain circumstances.
 These severance provisions are described below in "Change-in-Control and Termination Payments."

 CVR Partners.
-As noted above, a number of our executive officers, including all of our named executive officers other than Messrs.
-Johnson and Landreth, also serve as executive officers of the general partner of CVR Partners.
+As noted above, a number of our executive officers, including our named executive officers other than Mr. Wright, also serve as an executive officer of the general partner of CVR Partners.
 All of our named executive officers receive their compensation and benefits from us, including compensation related to services performed for CVR Partners.
 In addition to the compensation received by Mr. Pytosh from us, he also receives equity-based and performance-based bonus awards from the UAN Committee in connection with the UAN LTIP and any performance-based bonus plan adopted by CVR Partners.
 In the future, our other named executive officers may also receive equity-based awards pursuant to or in connection with the UAN LTIP for services provided to CVR Partners.